 1. Play different styles of bingo games.
 Instead of playing the traditional bingo game in which participants must be the first to fill five squares in a row, make up different board-covering rules.
 For example, award prizes to the first person who covers a postage stamp on the board (the top-right four squares), the first person who covers the corners (the four corner squares of the bingo card), or the first person who covers the whole board (the black-out game).

 2. Use food for the games.
-For instance, if you are hosting a fun Halloween-themed bingo game, use candy corn or Sweet-Tarts as the bingo markers.
-You will probably want to use Halloween candy for the prizes as well.
+For instance, if you are hosting a fun Christmas themed Bingo game, use red and green M&M’s or Hershey’s Kisses as the bingo markers.
+You will probably want to use holiday themed prizes as well.

 3. Alter your bingo cards.
 It’s so easy to change the mood or style of a bingo game by changing the five letters at the top of the bingo board.
 Throughout autumn, consider playing A-C-O-R-N instead of B-I-N-G-O. You can make the simple change by taping construction paper squares featuring the new letters at the top of the bingo boards.
 Just make sure to tell the bingo caller about the change!
 In addition, if you are going to play A-C-O-R-N, consider using acorn caps as the bingo markers.
 Another autumn bingo idea includes hosting an apple cider bingo game with the letters C-I-D-E-R at the top of the bingo boards – but don’t forget to serve the apple cider!